erosb/json-sKema/README.md

 // map the raw json to a reusable Schema instance Schema schema = new SchemaLoader(schemaJson).load();

-// create a reusable validator instance for each validation (one-time use object) Validator validator = Validator.forSchema(schema);
+// create a validator instance for each validation (one-time use object) Validator validator = Validator.forSchema(schema);

 // parse the input instance to validate against the schema